microsoft/msquic/docs/Deployment.md

 # Client Migration

 Client migration is a key feature in the QUIC protocol that allows for the connection to survive changes in the client's IP address or UDP port.
 MsQuic generally supports this but it requires QUIC load balancing support (when using a load balancer).
 QUIC encodes a connection identifier (connection ID or CID) in every packet it sends.
-This CID allows a server to encode routing information that a coordinating load balancer can use to route the packet, instead of using the IP tuple as most existing load balancers currently route UDP traffic.
+This CID allows a server to encode routing information that a coordinating load balancer can use to route the packet, instead of using the IP tuple as most existing load balancers currently use to route UDP traffic.

 ## NAT Rebindings without Load Balancing Support